No Chains Campaign

 Want to help more dogs?
 Email for free flyers (displayed).

 They include all the pertinent info that is on this page.

 • It is as physically and emotionally damaging for a dog to be pulled around by their neck as it would be for a human to be pulled around by their neck.

 • The neck of a canine is physiologically similar to that of a human.
-Both contain the trachea, oesophagus, thyroid gland, lymph nodes, jugular veins, spinal column and muscles relatively within the same places.
+They both have a trachea, esophagus, thyroid gland, lymph nodes, jugular veins, spinal column, and muscles within similar places.

-• Walking is suppose to be fun for your dog.
-Unfortunately, with a collar of any kind, the walk can be painful, damaging, and even life threatening.
+• Walking should be fun for your dog, but a collar can be painful, damaging, and even life-threatening.

-• Try putting a choke chain or even a simple buckle collar around your neck and have a friend pull you around.
-No doubt it would be painful, yet you do this to your beloved dog.
+• Try putting a choke chain or a simple buckle collar around your neck and have a friend pull you around, it would be painful, yet you do this to your beloved dog.

-• Pulling a dog around by their neck while bike riding, running, skateboarding, etc. is very dangerous.
-Remember, dogs can't tell you when they are in pain, can't breath well, or are just plain uncomfortable.
+• Pulling a dog around by their neck while bike riding, running, or skateboarding is dangerous.
+A dog can't tell you it's painful, can't catch a breath, or is simply uncomfortable.

-• It is your responsibility to keep your dog safe, happy, healthy and comfortable.
-We now know there is a better way to walk a dog.
-Please be kind and ditch these collars below.
+• It is your responsibility to keep your dog safe, happy, healthy, and comfortable.
+Using a harness is a better way to walk a dog.
+Please, be kind and ditch these collars below.